Starting a Special Needs Team

 A big question is about charging; what to charge for the program, or even IF to charge.
 Knowing the population as I do there are two pieces of advice I will give you – they are on fixed incomes typically and that is NOT a lot every month, and if you charge something you will have greater commitment from the athletes and their families in participation than if you don’t.
 Offering something “free” is a generous offer, but this also makes the appearance of opting to attend practice/competitions or not.
 If you are a person that is in cheer regularly you also understand the frustration of missing athletes for practices as well as competitions.
 Every person is important and special needs teams are no exception.
 We do make allowances for members to miss time, with a sheet going home and athletes being able to let us know which competitions they can attend and which ones they are unable to attend.
 This allows us to adapt the routine accordingly for those that are able to attend.

 Uniforms are rather tricky.
 You want to let them wear the uniforms as all the other athletes in the gym do, but yet you need adaptions for these athletes for stature and body type.
 Typically someone with Downs Syndrome has a shorter, stockier frame.
 This becomes a challenge because when you fit their width, you might have a skirt that hits the knee as opposed to being shorter as most athletes wear.
 Also getting a top that is form fitting might not always work the best for these athletes.
 You will also want to find out about sensory issues (do they have issue with tight-fitting clothing, or a certain texture of material) and work within those issues as well.
-Our team has cheer uniforms, but they are a loser-fitting material than our “regular” all-star teams, and the material is slightly different.
+Our team has custom teamwear australia that is made with looser-fitting material than our “regular” all-star teams, and the material is slightly different.
 Our “regular” teams wear the shorts, where our special needs team wears skirts.
 I have seen teams that wear t-shirts and shorts, which are fine as well.
 It is all about making sure you accommodate for athlete issues as well as keep in mind that (again) they are on fixed incomes – spending $150 on a uniform is something that many of them will definitely shy away from.
 We were very lucky and got a grant from an organization to cover our uniforms for our athletes.

 You will need helpers, and let me say that when it comes to special needs teams, helpers are plentiful and in huge supply!
 We have helpers from the local university team (as the head coach of the special needs team is also the head coach of the college cheerleading team) as well as from our senior-aged teams.
 We ask for athletes 14 and older, so that we are sure they have the maturity level be able to manage the athletes as well as focus on the task at hand.
 When you get helpers, you will NOT want to take all that volunteer to help.
 Having a special needs team of six athletes and twenty-five helpers gives an appearance of it being more about the gym and “look at how nice we are” rather than actually being about the athletes.
 If you forming a special needs team is because you want to give your gym the appearance of being “inclusive” and having a heart, don’t bother; it comes through loud and clear when your team is on the mat.
 There is a team I have seen at competitions that give that very impression.
 I bit my tongue not wanting to be rude, but one of the moms of an athlete leaned over to me at one of the competitions and said exactly what I had thought.
 “Could they be a bit more exploitative?” she muttered in disgust.
 Giving the appearance of exploiting people for the benefit of your gym is a very hard thing to overcome.
 If it is not your general interest to work with individuals with special needs, the best decision is to not start a team.